frc-5160-the-chargers/5160-docs/docs/software/basic-knowledge/kotlin-and-java.md

 functions are called "abstract methods" and "abstract properties".
 Interfaces may also optionally have regular methods as well.

-In return, the compiler forces classes which extend/implement these interface to provide their own implementation of each of these functions.
+In return, the compiler forces classes which inherit from these interfaces to provide their own implementation of each of these functions.
+If the class does not do so, the compiler will error.

 Interfaces cannot store any data/state.
 This means that Interfaces can have:
-1. Regular Methods
+1. Regular public methods
-2. Abstract/Unimplemented Methods
+2. Unimplemented Public Methods - these are called abstract methods
-3. Abstract/Unimplemented properties
+3. Public properties with no value defined - these are called abstract properties
-4. Properties with getters and setters(as these are essentially functions)
+4. Public properties with getters and setters(as these are essentially functions)

-This means that interfaces cannot have regular properties/variables!
+This means that interfaces cannot have regular properties/variables, or anything private!

 ```
 // This is also how you define an interface in java
 interface Hello {
     // NOT ALLOWED
     val goodbye: Double = 2.0
+    private fun test(){ ... }

     // allowed
     val goodbye: Double get() = 2.0
     fun hello(a: Double)
     fun helloTwoTimes(a: Double){
         hello(a)
         hello(a)
     }
 }
 ```

+### Abstract Classes
+Abstract classes are a hybrid between an interface and a class.
+Because they are considered a class, they can have regular variables, and can use the private modifier.
+However, since they are a class, you cannot inherit from multiple abstract classes.
+Overall, it is recommended to use interfaces when you can.

 ### [Lambda functions](https://kotlinlang.org/docs/lambdas.html)